Boarding Schools for Girls in Wheeling, Illinois

 While not located in Wheeling, Illinois, Kansas City Girls Academy is a residential boarding school for troubled teens that can assist your teenage daughter.

 Troubled teens usually require more assistance than is available within their own household.
 A loving and supportive family are, unfortunately, not always enough to change the dangerous behaviors of such a teenager.
 This program offers an answer, however, and teaches a true solution that can transform your daughter into a healthy, helpful child, returning them to you a different young person.

-More about residential treatment centers for girls in Wheeling, Illinois:
+More about boarding schools for girls in Wheeling, Illinois:

 Wheeling is a village in Cook County, Illinois, United States, and a suburb of Chicago.
 The population was 34,496 at the 2000 census, and 38,555 at the 2006 special village census.

-Excerpt about residential treatment center for girls in Wheeling, Illinois, used with permission from Wikipedia.
+Excerpt about special boarding schools for troubled girls in Wheeling, Illinois, used with permission from Wikipedia.